 Mahatma Gandhi was seriously ill at the time and it was believed that he might be dying.
 However the “Rowlatt Act” restored his vitality and inspired him to call for a nationwide general strike on April 6, 1919 to protest the government’s policy.
 The strike was intended to be peaceful in keeping with Mahatma Gandhi’s belief in non-violence.

 Unfortunately, a few protests led to violent confrontations with British authorities.
 These altercations eventually created a sequence of events that led to the Jalliawalla Bagh massacre that occurred when Brigadier General Reginald Dyer opened fire on unarmed civilians.
 This resulted in the deaths of several hundred men, women and children and injured thousands of people.

 Mahatma Gandhi traveled from city to city and village to village to rally the Indian masses.
-In the process, he became not only a radical political figure but also a moral leader for the Indian people.
-His simple manner easily won the hearts of his countrymen which made him a dangerous figure for the British.
+In the process, he became not only a radical political figure but also a moral leader for the masses in India.
+His simple manner easily won the hearts of the countrymen and so he had a large following.